 Illustrations, complex drawings, branding, visual design, or any designs that contain multiple high-quality images, are considered heavy-duty files.
 If this sounds like the job you’re doing daily, this is the laptop for you.

-Whether you’re creating a branding visual design for a new brand or drawing an awesome illustration as a tattoo artist, Intel Core i7 is more than enough for using Adobe Illustrator for any daily heavy-duty tasks.
+Whether you’re creating a branding visual design for a new brand or drawing an awesome illustration as a tattoo artist, the Intel Core i7 is more than enough for using Adobe Illustrator for any daily heavy-duty tasks.

 An outstanding feature of this laptop to mention is its ScreenPad Plus (extended touch screen above the keyboards).
 The original 15.6-inch screen is already a pretty decent size, together with the ScreenPad Plus, It’s great for multitasking and drawing in Adobe Illustrator or any other editing program.